BJP slams Kerala COVID management, law and order situation | Politics

 - India

-Speaking at the virtual inauguration of a BJP district office in Kozhikode in Kerala, Nadda also accused senior Congress leader Rahul Gandhi of 'politicising' the rape and murder of a nine-year old Dalit girl in Delhi by tweeting the victim's family's pictures and said his Twitter account should be locked.
+Speaking at the virtual inauguration of a BJP district office in Kozhikode in Kerala, Nadda also accused senior Congress leader Rahul Gandhi of 'politicizing' the rape and murder of a nine-year-old Dalit girl in Delhi by tweeting the victim's family's pictures and said his Twitter account should be locked.

 The senior BJP leader also took a dig at Gandhi's two-day visit to Kerala by terming it as ''political tourism''.

+''Rahul Gandhi's political tourism is also happening here in Kerala.
+He lost in Amethi, so he ran to Wayanad,'' Gandhi's Lok Sabha constituency which he is presently touring, Nadda said.

+Changing states doesn't change someone's behavioral patterns, intentions, and the approach to serve people, the BJP chief said, referring to the Congress leader.

-He began his speech, at the event, by stating that despite all the support given to the southern state by Prime Minister Narendra Modi, Kerala was not functioning as it was supposed to.
+Nadda began his speech at the event by stating that despite all the support given to the southern state by Prime Minister Narendra Modi, Kerala was not functioning as it was supposed to.

-Nadda said there was no COVID management, but only ''mismanagement'' in the state which on an average has been seeing 20,000 fresh cases everyday and was accounting for more than half of the country's caseload of new infections each day.
+He said there was no COVID management, but only ''mismanagement'' in the state, which on average has been seeing about 20,000 fresh cases every day and was accounting for more than half of the country's caseload of new infections each day.

 One of the reasons for the high number of COVID cases in Kerala was that the state initially went for Rapid Antigen Testing (RAT) and it was much later that it opted for RTPCR tests, he said.

-On the law and order situation in Kerala, the BJP president said it has gone ''haywire'' in view of the number of rape cases, targetting of women and children, presence of terror modules and the alleged ''involvement'' of the Chief Minister's office (CMO) in the gold smuggling through diplomatic channels case.
+On the law and order situation in Kerala, the BJP president said it has gone ''haywire'' because of the number of rape cases, targeting of women and children, presence of terror modules, and the alleged ''involvement'' of the Chief Minister's Office (CMO) in the gold smuggling through diplomatic channels case.

-Nadda further claimed that Kerala was now ''being identified by terrorist modules operating in various shapes, gold smuggling and as an ISIS recruitment centre''.
+Nadda further claimed that Kerala was now ''being identified by terrorist modules operating in various shapes, gold smuggling and as an ISIS recruitment center''.

-He also said the police has become a mute spectator to all this and was viewing cases ''through a political prism or lens'' as it was allegedly dealing with matters on the basis of the political affiliations of the persons involved.
+He also said that police has become a mute spectator to all this and was viewing cases ''through a political prism or lens'' as it was allegedly dealing with matters based on the political affiliations of the persons involved.

-Apart from these, the other problems in the state were -- Kerala's development being ''hampered'' and coming to a ''stand still'' by the ''political culture'' prevailing here for the last 30-40 years and the huge economic debt of around Rs 3.5 lakh crores that the state was under, Nadda alleged.
+Apart from these, the other problems in the state were -- Kerala's development being ''hampered'' and coming to a ''standstill'' by the ''political culture'' prevailing here for the last 30-40 years and the huge economic debt of around Rs 3.5 lakh crore that the state was under, Nadda alleged.

-Claiming that various central government schemes were also not being utilised by Kerala, Nadda expressed hope that the Rs 267.35 crore allocated to the state for strengthening its healthcare infrastructure and preparing for any third wave of COVID-19 would be ''properly utilised''.
+Claiming that various central government schemes were also not being utilized by Kerala, Nadda expressed hope that the Rs 267.35 crore allocated to the state for strengthening its healthcare infrastructure and preparing for any third wave of COVID-19 would be ''properly utilized''.

 ''The Central government wants to bring Kerala into the mainstream, but the present state government was posing hindrances to development,'' he said.